 Host: Determine the page host domain (also for application autodetection).

-X-dynaTrace-RequestState: Used for tracking subpath tree depth.
+X-dynaTrace-RequestState: Tracks subpath tree depth.

 The Mobile Agent uses the following HTTP headers:

-x-dynatrace: The mobile agent sets this header which is used by the correlation to link web requests correctly to user actions.
+x-dynatrace: The Mobile Agent sets this header which is used by the correlation to link web requests correctly to user actions.

 dtCookie: Session cookie used to identify user sessions.
 This cookie is valid as long as the browser process is running.
 Do not confuse this with HTTP-sessions of web applications or visits.
 Both usually have timeouts.